Devadhaarini/ODD2023-WT-Ex-04-Django-Models/README.md

 # Ex-04-Django-Models
-NAME : VARNIKA.P
+NAME : Devadhaarini.D

-REG NO : 23008344
+REG NO : 23006001

-DEPT : Artificial Intelligence and Machine Learning
+DEPT : Artificial Intelligence and Data Science

 # AIM
  To create a django model with five users.